 - Do not flatten or rasterize your text.

-To learn more about exporting your PDF, you can read these resources:
+To learn more about exporting your PDF, you can read: Export to Adobe PDF.

 If you’re using scanned documents, the only way to make your PDF indexable, is by using OCR software.
 This software helps detecting the text from scanned images and then adds that text into the PDF document.
 Here are a few commonly used OCR Tools: